dickeyy/go-distances/README.md

 ## Formulas

 - `haversine`: Uses the Haversine formula to calculate the distance between two points on a sphere.
-- `vicinity`: Uses the Vicinity formula to calculate the distance between two points on a sphere.
+- `vincenty`: Uses the Vincenty formula to calculate the distance between two points on a sphere.

 ## License